rschapiro/Portfolio/content/posts/update-again.md

   - Updates
 ---

 So this is a small text describing what has happened lately.
 It's been a bit rough I'm afraid.
 Have been trying to take on too much at the same time, so it could have been better.
-I just had a talk with Simon after our project meeting.
-He was very supportive and tried to explain to me that I need to take one thing at a time, and complete the course or book, or what I've been trying to work on, fully before moving on to something else.
+I just had a talk with our product supervisor after our project meeting.
+He was very supportive and tried to explain to me that I need to take one thing at a time, and complete the course/book (or whatever I've been trying to work on) fully, before moving on to something else.
 Use the course (or book - chapter by chapter) to create a structure for my learning, and for the procedure in which I will learn different things.

 "What if stuff is outdated then?"
 "That's just a part of being a teacher."
 But nevertheless I can use that as means of learning how to figure out how to learn these things in a new way.